Jucksun/Jucksun/README.md

 Hey man, I’m @Jucksun
 -  ✨I’m interested in space and physics
--  ✨I’m currently learning (High school)
+-  ✨I’m currently in school (Ib Diploma)
 -  ✨I’m looking to collaborate on Mathematics and Simulations
 -  ✨Pronouns: He/Him
--  ✨Fun fact: I'm actually bad at programming ( And Chem is killing me).
+-  ✨Fun fact: I'm actually bad at programming (Shocking).

 <!---
 Jucksun/Jucksun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.